-For instance, were you able to adjust digital ad spend on favorite products searched for on your site, or edit your e-commerce landing page to feature products based on which ads were performing best?
-Did you analyze which types of ad copy were performing better than others, and integrate the higher performing copy into your marketing emails?"
+For instance, were you able to adjust digital ad spend on favourite products searched for on your site, or edit your e-commerce landing page to feature products based on which ads were performing best?
+Did you analyze which types of ad copy were performing better than others, and integrate the higher performing copy into your marketing emails?”

 #8.
 Respond quickly to potential customers who abandon their cart – Cat Millar for Internet Retailer

 A simple Christmas conversion rate optimisation tip – fast and repeated cart abandonment emails will increase your sales.